 Even better is that it features built-in high and low-pass crossovers which are enabled by switches on the bottom.
 You can also use all 4 channels with only a 2-channel input source thanks the the built-in “Y” adapter function.
 Both RCA and speaker-level inputs are provided.

 Alpine has taken great care with a fresh design of their own in order to minimize noise and keep the sound quality great, responsive, and crisp, with excellent high-end response you’ll love.
 It sells for somewhere around $160.

-#5 Planet Audio Anarchy AC1200.4 – A good budget buy that doesn’t skimp on power
+5. Planet Audio Anarchy AC1200.4 – 4 channels of good budget power and sound that works

 Have less than $100 to spend?
 You’re in luck, as you can still get a good buy and plenty of good, powerful musical sound that’s easy to use and looks good too.
 It can also be used with factory speaker level systems.
 Thanks to the AB traditional design you can spend less and still get better sound quality than some of the low-end competing products out there today.